 Go back to your Chrome (close and start again if it’s open) and check if you’re able to connect to the Internet.
 If not, proceed to the next method to solve DNS Probe Finished No Internet error.

 You can use the command prompt in Windows to quickly solve this error.
-You can open command prompt by typing in ‘cmd’ in Windows search.
-Now press CTRL+SHIFT+ENTER to open command prompt as administrator.
-If it asks for administrator privileges, do sign in using the account on your system which have administrator rights.
+You can open the command prompt by typing in ‘cmd’ in the Windows search.
+Now press CTRL+SHIFT+ENTER to open the command prompt as administrator.
+If it asks for administrator privileges, do sign in using the account on your system which has administrator rights.